mortisfication/mortisfication/README.md

-> still a wip readme!
+> looks better on pc, still a wip readme!
 <br>

 ![](https://komarev.com/ghpvc/?username=mortisfication&color=2A2A2A&style=plastic&label=♱&abbreviated=true) <br>